 Avrupa Minerals also has three other licenses in the IPB including Marateca, Santa Margarida do Sado and Mertola.

 In April 2017, Avrupa entered into an option agreement for the Alvito project with OZ Minerals, based out of Australia.
-As part of the agreement, OX may earn-in up to 51 percent by spending AUS$1 million on project initiatives.
+As part of the agreement, OX will earn-in to 51 percent by spending AUS$1 million on project initiatives.
 Meanwhile, Avrupa maintained its status of primary project operator, and led a series of exploration initiatives over the summer of 2017.

 Covas JV: Tungsten in Northern Portugal